mdn/content/files/en-us/web/css/anchor/index.md

 ## Description

 The `anchor()` function enables positioning an element relative to the edges of an anchor element.
-It is only valid within within {{glossary("inset properties", "inset property")}} values.

-The `anchor()` function resolves to a `<length>`, so it can be used within [other CSS functions](/en-US/docs/Web/CSS/CSS_Functions) that accept length values, including {{cssxref("calc()")}}, {{cssxref("clamp()")}}, etc.

-The function is only valid within an inset property value set on an absolute or fixed position element.
+It is only valid within within {{glossary("inset properties", "inset property")}} values set on absolute or fixed position elements.

 It returns a `<length>` value specifying the distance between the anchor-positioned element side specified by the inset value, and the side of the anchor element specified by the chosen `<anchor-side>` value.

-> **Note:** Specifying an `<anchor-element>` inside an `anchor()` function does not associate an element with an anchor; it only positions the element relative to that anchor.
-The [`position-anchor`](/en-US/docs/Web/CSS/position-anchor) CSS property or the [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) HTML attribute is still needed to create the association.
+As it returns a `<length>`, it can be used within [other CSS functions](/en-US/docs/Web/CSS/CSS_Functions) that accept length values, including {{cssxref("calc()")}}, {{cssxref("clamp()")}}, etc.

-If no anchor with the name specified by the `<anchor-element>` exists, or if the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property), the fallback `<length-percentage>` value is used if one is available.
+If no anchor with the name specified by the `<anchor-element>` exists, or if the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property), the first parameter is considered invalid and the fallback `<length-percentage>` value is used if one is available.
 For example, if `top: anchor(bottom, 50px)` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `top` would get a computed value of `50px`.
-If no fallback is available, the inset property has no effect, but it is still valid (it is not considered [invalid CSS](/en-US/docs/Web/CSS/CSS_syntax/Error_handling) and is therefore not ignored).

 For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.